Graph partitioning using matrix values for preconditioning symmetric positive definite systems: Introduction

-If the preconditioner quality becomes an objective of the partitioning, then along with the adjacency graph $G(A)$, it is reasonable to consider weights $w_{ij}$ assigned to the edges $(i,j)\in E$, where $w_{ij}$ are determined by the coefficients of the matrix $A$.
+If the preconditioner quality becomes an objective of the partitioning, then along with the adjacency graph $G(A)$, it is reasonable to consider weights $w_{ij}$ assigned to the edges $(i,j)\in E$, where $w_{ij}$'s are determined by the coefficients of the matrix $A$.
 The corresponding algorithm should then be able to take these weights into account and properly use them to perform graph partitioning.
 An example of such an algorithm has been discussed in~\cite{Saad.Sosonkina:99}.

-Indeed, if one considers partitioning as an ``early phase'' of a preconditioning procedure (which, in the purely algebraic setting, is based solely on the knowledge of $A$), then the use of the coefficients of $A$ at the partitioning step, e.g., through the weights $w_{ij}$, represents a natural option.
+Indeed, one may consider partitioning as part of the pre-processing phase of the preconditioner set up.
+Then the use of the coefficients of $A$ at the partitioning step, e.g., through the weights $w_{ij}$, represents a natural option.
 This approach, however, faces a number of issues.
 For example, given a preconditioning strategy, how does one assign the weights?
 What are the proper partitioning objectives?
 How can the partitioning be performed in practice?

+In the present work, these questions are addressed for the case of SPD linear systems and nonoverlapping AS preconditioners.
+Our rationale is to relate partitioning to the results of the convergence theory for the Preconditioned Conjugate Gradient (PCG) method with block-diagonal preconditioning.
+More specifically, we regard bipartitioning (i.e., partitioning of the graph into two parts) as an optimization problem that aims at minimizing an upper bound on the condition number of the preconditioned matrix over all possible balanced bipartitions.
+As a result, we derive a recursive bisection procedure that is built upon a simple weighting scheme and a \textit{modification} of the standard partitioning objective.

+A straightforward approach for dealing with the partitioning problem of this paper would be to assign edge weights as the magnitudes of the corresponding matrix entries and apply a state-of-the-art partitioning algorithm.
+While this heuristic indeed often improves convergence, it can be substantially outperformed by the new partitioning strategy as will be demonstrated in our numerical experiments.

-In this work, we address these three question for the case of an SPD linear system and a simple domain decomposition (DD) type preconditioner---the \textit{nonoverlapping} AS.
-In particular, for a given $A$, the proposed approach is based on the idea of constructing a (bi)partition, which attempts to minimize an upper bound on the condition number of the preconditioned coefficient matrix over all possible balanced (bi)partitions.
-The resulting algorithm relies on the computation of eigenvectors corresponding to the smallest eigenvalues of generalized eigenvalue problems, which simultaneously involve the weighted and standard graph Laplacians.
-Although the formal discussion is focused on the case of the \textit{nonoverlapping} AS, we show numerically that, in practice, adding several ``layers'' of neighboring nodes to the obtained sets $V_k$ in~(\ref{eqn:partn}) leads to decompositions of $V$, which provide a good quality of the \textit{overlapping} AS preconditioning.
+The presented algorithm relies on the computation of eigenvectors corresponding to the smallest eigenvalues of a generalized eigenvalue problem, which simultaneously involves weighted and standard graph Laplacians.
+As such, the new strategy is a form of the \textit{spectral recursive bisection} (RSB) based on a ``nonstandard'' eigenvalue problem.